“I’m a Hungry Artist, not a Starving Artist.”

 But this year–2020–marks a special milestone in my personal and professional life.
 My company, Saint Creative is celebrating ten years in business!
 Why is this significant?
 Well, it has been a quarter of my lifetime(!)
 An adventurous and rewarding ride, an achievement that I’m proud of.
 I’m humbled and in awe at the same time.

 Actually, I’ve always likened being in small business to being out on a ship on the ocean.
-You’re navigating the uncharted waters, sometimes calm, sometimes ominous, often unpredictable.
+You’re navigating the uncharted waters, sometimes calm, sometimes ominous or turbulent, mostly unpredictable.
 Let’s be real–most of us don’t really have a clue what we’re doing most of the time, even if we act like we do.
-Out at sea, all you have are a few essential supplies: your instincts, a trusty compass, and hopefully some wind.
+Out at sea, all you have are a few essential supplies: your instincts, some preparation, a trusty compass, and hopefully some wind.
 Sure there are elements of danger and the unknown, but it’s a quite a view and the sunsets are always glorious.

 When we started back it 2010, the climate and economy in Detroit was on shaky ground.
 Forecast was gloomy, with a 100% chance of rain and storms.
 You might recall Detroit looking and feeling more like Gotham City, rather then the rejuvenated and vibrant place it is today.
 I’ll never forget the TIME cover story that ran in October, 2009 that featured my city, with the headline that read “The Tragedy of Detroit.”

 No one was rooting for Detroit.
-But you can’t count Detroit out.
+But you can’t count Detroit out either.
 Because it’s filled with tough, resilient, resourceful and scrappy individuals. (ie. Detroit vs. Everybody) Now they call it the Comeback City.

 But if I’m being honest, I started Saint Creative out of necessity.
 There appeared to be little to no options available for me back in 2010, as most design studios & ad agencies just weren’t hiring.
 Instead, they were laying off creatives in alarming numbers.
 Almost everyone I knew was looking for a job or trying to figure out their next gig.
 If was almost humorous actually, when I’d go work up at Starbucks.
 There would be a handful of others like me, with their MacBook’s busy humming away.
 We would suspiciously eye one another, as if to say, “I know that you’re a fellow creative.”
 Just another graphic designer, web developer, video editor, photographer trying to make their way into an uncertain future.